burke-md/go-ethereum/README.md

 ### TX vs Message:

-`TX has no from feild, it has a signature that must be cryptographically recovered.
+`TX has no from field, it has a signature that must be cryptographically recovered.
 Message has a 'from' field.`

 See line `core.ApplyMessage()`.